SME IPO Listing – Funding option for SME

 - Alternate Valuation- Potential based valuations could be offered by informed investors rather than benchmarking with matured large Corporates on the mainboard.

-What is a procedure for listing in SME Exchange?
+What is a procedure for SME IPO listing ?

 - First of all, compliances need to be done for last 3 years